lhagemann/talks-i-want-to-give/future-talks.md

 Feedback welcome!
 Please open an issue or make a pull request.

+## Deconstructing Terraform cidrsubnet function
+Based on my blog post http://blog.itsjustcode.net/blog/2017/11/18/terraform-cidrsubnet-deconstructed/

+This talk would be relatively technical discussing Cloud Platform Networking and subnets.
+Using examples of Terraform for defining Infrastructure as Code, and demonstrating using the builtin `cidrsubnet()` function to programatically define subnets.

+Potentail for expanding into other Terraform builtin functions.

+### Abstract

+A practical discussion around utilizing the Terraform tool from Hashicorp to define your cloud network infrastructure.
+Special attention is given to the useful but ambiguous built-in function `cidrsubnet()`.
+Using this function wisely allows us to build re-useable modules, abstracting the subnetwork management away from the compute instance provisioing.

 ## Polychronic vs Monochronic culture and DevOps
 * needs a title for sure
 * A monochronic time system means that things are done one at a time and time is segmented into precise, small units.
 Under this system, time is scheduled, arranged and managed.